 overpaid executives.
 I'm surprised that some of these top corporate

-guys who take home huge bonuses--even for lousy performance--aren't
+guys who take home huge bonuses -- even for lousy performance

-being thrown out on the street by their shareholders.
-But that
+-- aren't being thrown out on the street by their shareholders.

-is another matter, best addressed as its own subject (the whole
+But that is another matter, best addressed as its own subject

-corporate/public stock ownership system probably needs to be
+(the whole corporate/public stock ownership system probably needs

-and a lower one paid it is unfair.
+and a lower one paid that would be unfair.

 Then there are the other issues that are rarely discussed.

-How much does a worker actually produce of his own effort?
-I
+How much does a worker actually produce by way of his own effort?

 to, and independent of, capital.
 Capital is only the fruit of